numerai/numerai-cli/README.md

 * submission_url is your webhook url that you will provide to Numer.ai.
 Save this for later.
 If you forget it, a copy is stored in `.numerai/submission_url.txt`.
 * docker_repo will be used in the next step but you don't need to worry about it since it's all automated for you

+This command is idempotent and safe to run multiple times.

 ### Copy docker example (optional)

 If you don't have a docker environment already setup, then you should copy over the docker example.